 But wait, there’s more on the wattled crane!

 6.)
-Courtship displays often include leaping, dancing and stick throwing.
+Courtship displays often include leaping, dancing, and even stick throwing.
 These displays can last from a few seconds to several minutes.

 Did you know…?